Plans, Pricing & What's Covered in 2026

 Is Choice Home Warranty a legitimate company?

 Yes, Choice Home Warranty is a legitimate company that has been operating since 2008.
-However, it is not BBB-accredited and has faced a significant volume of consumer complaints related to claim denials and service delays.
-It also faces an ongoing consumer fraud lawsuit filed by the Arizona Attorney General in 2019.
-While it's not a scam, buyers should read the contract carefully before enrolling.
+However, it is not BBB-accredited and recently settled a $11.8 million consumer fraud lawsuit with the Arizona Attorney General in January 2026.
+While it is not a scam, the settlement requires Choice to reform its sales practices, so buyers should still read the contract carefully before enrolling.

 What does Choice Home Warranty not cover?

-How much does Choice Home Warranty cost per month?
+How much does Choice Home Warranty cost per month in 2026?

-Choice Home Warranty's Basic Plan runs approximately $46–$50 per month, while the Total Plan costs approximately $55–$58 per month, depending on your location.
-Both plans require a $100 service call fee each time a technician visits.
-Paying annually may offer modest savings over paying month-to-month.
+In 2026, the Basic Plan typically runs about $49 to $55 per month, while the Total Plan runs about $55 to $65 per month, depending on your home and current promotions.
+Both plans require a flat $100 service call fee per visit.
+Paying annually upfront usually unlocks one or two free months of coverage versus paying month-to-month.

 How long does it take for Choice Home Warranty to send a technician?

 After you file a claim, Choice aims to contact a service provider within 4 hours.
-However, the assigned technician may take up to 48 hours to accept the job, and actual appointment scheduling can add further time — particularly in high-demand periods.
-Many BBB complaints cite extended delays ranging from days to weeks for complex repairs like HVAC.
+However, the assigned technician may take up to 48 hours to accept the job, and actual appointment scheduling can add further time.
+NerdWallet's 2026 review and many BBB complaints cite extended delays of days to weeks for complex repairs like HVAC.

 How does Choice Home Warranty compare to American Home Shield?

-Choice Home Warranty is generally more affordable and offers a longer workmanship guarantee (90 days on parts), but American Home Shield provides higher coverage limits ($4,000–$5,000+ per item), covers pre-existing conditions, and offers more plan flexibility.
+Choice is generally cheaper and offers consistent nationwide pricing, but American Home Shield provides much higher coverage limits (up to $10,000 combined HVAC and no dollar cap on most plumbing or electrical), covers unknown pre-existing conditions on some plans, and offers more plan flexibility.
 AHS is the better choice for older homes or complex systems, while Choice suits budget-focused homeowners with newer equipment.
-You can also compare both against First American Home Warranty for a third option.